Kcnarf/d3-voronoi-map/README.md

 This plugin allows to compute a map with a unique look-and-feel, where inner areas are not strictly aligned each others, and where the outer shape can be any hole-free convex polygons (squares, rectangles, pentagon, hexagon, ... any regular convex polygon, and also any non regular hole-free convex polygon).

 The computation of the Voronoï map is based on a iteration/looping process.
+Hence, obtaining the final partition requires _some iterations_/_some times_, depending on the number and type of data/weights, the desired representativeness of cell areas.

 As the [d3-force](https://github.com/d3/d3-force) layout does, this module can be used in two ways :

-- _simulation_ : each iteration is displayed, so that the end user see the evolution of the self-organising Voronoï map ;
+- <a name="live" href="#live">live Voronoï map</a>: displays the evolution of the self-organising Voronoï map; each iteration is displayed, with some delay between iterations so that the animation is appealing to human eyes;
+- <a name="static" href="#static">static Voronoï map</a>: displays only the final most representative Voronoï map, which is faster than the _live_ use case; intermediate iterations are silently computed, one after each other, without any delay.

-- _static rendering_ : only the final static iteration is displayed, which is faster than the _simulation_ use case The rest of this README gives some implementatiton details and example on these two usages.
+The rest of this README gives some implementatiton details and example on these two use cases.

-Also, note that obtaining the final partition requires _some times_, depending on the number and type of data/weights, the desired representativeness of cell areas.

 ## Examples